 Cinnamon Applesauce Heart Christmas Ornaments

-1 & 1/2 cup of Cinnamon (aprox 3 1/2 bottles, the half we used for dusting and rolling)
+- 1 & 1/2 cup of Cinnamon (approx 3 1/2 bottles, the half we used for dusting and rolling)

 Get 2 rowdy kids to the table.
 Good luck if it’s pretty outside but once they sit down, they won’t want to stop.
 Trust me.
 If they look mischievous, it’s because they are.
 My little mini me’s.

-I let the girls pour the cinnamon and applesauce in the measuring cups and I took it from there.
-Reason being, the girls were fighting over who was going to mix it all up.
+I let the girls pour the cinnamon and applesauce into the measuring cups and I took it from there.
+The reason being, the girls were fighting over who was going to mix it all up.
 Problem solved.
 I won that one.